 - BS Civil Engineering 1977

-After earning her BS, Linda joined Black & Veatch of Kansas City, Missouri as an estimator.
-In 1978 she accepted a position with American Natural Resources of Detroit, Michigan as a Construction Engineer and Project Manager.
-Upon earning her MSCE in construction management she accepted a position with Planmark Architecture and Engineering, a division of SUPERVALU, Inc. She was appointed Vice President in 1991 and Director of Project Management in 1995.
+Upon earning her MSCE in construction management she accepted a position with Planmark Architecture and Engineering, a division of SuperValu, Inc. She was appointed vice president in 1991 and director of project management in 1995.

-In 1997 she took a leave of absence from SUPERVALU to be Visiting Assistant Professor in the Building Construction Department, College of Architecture and Urban Studies at Virginia Tech.
-She served on the University of Minnesota Construction Management advisory board to develop the new CM degree and also taught in the program.
-Linda is presently lecturer at MTU in the CEE department and received their 1998-9 Howard Hill Teaching Award.
+In 1997, she took a leave of absence from Planmark to be a visiting assistant professor in the Building Construction Department, College of Architecture and Urban Studies at Virginia Tech.
+She also served on the University of Minnesota Construction Management advisory board to develop the new CM degree and also taught in the program.

 Phillips went on to teach at Michigan Tech in the Civil and Environmental Engineering Department from 1998–2008, instructing classes in project management, professional practice, project scheduling, and senior design.